mozilla/gecko-dev/browser/extensions/newtab/docs/v2-system-addon/about_home_startup_cache.md

 If the HTTP cache is not yet available, we hold references to those `nsIPipe` instances, and wait until the cache entry is available.
 Only then do we connect the cache entry to the `nsIPipe` instances to send the data down to the "privileged about content process".

-### `AboutNewTabService`
+### `AboutNewTabRedirectorParent` and `AboutNewTabRedirectorChild`

-The `AboutNewTabService` is used by the `AboutRedirector` in both the parent and content processes to determine how to handle attempts to load `about:home` and `about:newtab`.
+ `AboutNewTabRedirectorParent` and `AboutNewTabRedirectorChild` are used in the parent and content processes respectively to determine how to handle attempts to load `about:home` and `about:newtab`.

-There are distinct versions of the `AboutNewTabService` - one for the parent process (`BaseAboutNewTabService`), and one for content processes (`AboutNewTabChildService`, which inherits from `BaseAboutNewTabService`).

-The `AboutRedirector`, when running inside of a "privileged about content process" knows to direct attempts to load `about:home` to `AboutNewTabChildService`'s `aboutHomeCacheChannel` method.
+The `AboutNewTabRedirectorChild`, when running inside of a "privileged about content process" knows to direct attempts to load `about:home` to `AboutNewTabChildService`'s `aboutHomeCacheChannel` method.
 This method is then responsible for choosing whether or not to return an `nsIChannel` for the cached document, or for the dynamically generated version of `about:home`.

 ### `AboutHomeStartupCacheChild`

 This singleton component lives inside of the "privileged about content process", and is initialized as soon as the message is received from the parent that includes the `nsIInputStream`'s that will be used to potentially load from the cache.

-When the `AboutRedirector` in the "privileged about content process" notices that a request has been made to `about:home`, it asks `nsIAboutNewTabService` to return a new `nsIChannel` for that document.
-The `AboutNewTabChildService` then checks to see if the `AboutHomeStartupCacheChild` can return an `nsIChannel` for any cached content.
+When the `AboutNewTabRedirectorChild` in the "privileged about content process" notices that a request has been made to `about:home`, it checks to see if the `AboutHomeStartupCacheChild` can return an `nsIChannel` for any cached content.

 If, at this point, nothing has been streamed from the parent, we fall back to loading the dynamic `about:home` document.
 This might occur if the cache doesn't exist yet, or if we were too slow to pull it off of the disk.
 Subsequent attempts to load `about:home` will bypass the cache and load the dynamic document instead.
 This is true even if the privileged about content process crashes and a new one is created.

 The `AboutHomeStartupCacheChild` will also be responsible for generating the cache periodically.
-Periodically, the `AboutNewTabService` will send down the most up-to-date state for `about:home` from the parent process, and then the `AboutHomeStartupCacheChild` will generate document markup using ReactDOMServer within a `ChromeWorker`.
+Periodically, the `AboutHomeStartupCache` will send down the most up-to-date state for `about:home` from the parent process, and then the `AboutHomeStartupCacheChild` will generate document markup using ReactDOMServer within a `ChromeWorker`.
 After that's generated, the "privileged about content process" will send up `nsIInputStream` instances for both the markup and the script for the initial page state.
 The `AboutHomeStartupCache` singleton is responsible for receiving those `nsIInputStream`'s and persisting them in the HTTP cache for the next start.

 ## What is cached?